Search⌘ K

 Understand how encoder–decoder frameworks enable coherent sequence generation in modern generative AI.

-For example, translating “I like cats” into “J’aime les chats” requires the model to read and fully understand the complete English sentence before generating the French sentence from start to finish.
-A classic RNN compresses all the information into its final hidden state.
-However, if the input sentence is more complex—say, “Yesterday, the brilliant musician who performed at the large concert hall was invited to play next summer”—a single hidden state may end up losing or mixing up key details, especially when important elements like “yesterday” appear at the beginning and crucial context like “next summer” appears at the end.
+For example, to translate “I like cats” into “J’aime les chats,” the model must understand the full sentence before producing the output.
+A basic RNN compresses all this information into its final hidden state.
+With longer sentences like “Yesterday, the brilliant musician who performed at the large concert hall was invited to play next summer,” details at the start and end often get lost or mixed up.

 What is the encoder-decoder framework?